Funded proposals

 Real Time Machine Vision to Enhance Emergency Intubation

-Principal investigator: Nathan White, MD, MS
+Principal investigator: Nathan White, M.D., M.S., Professor, Emergency Medicine

 Co-principal investigators:

-- Jenq-Neng Hwang, PhD, Professor, Electrical Engineering, COE
+- Jenq-Neng Hwang, Ph.D., Professor, Electrical Engineering,

 Millimeter-Scale, Bioresorabable Uterine Sensors for Real-Time, Ultrasensitive Cytokine Monitoring During High-Risk Pregnancies

-Principal investigator: Quansan Yang, PhD
+Principal investigator: Quansan Yang, Ph.D., Assistant Professor, Materials Science and Engineering

 Vision-based projects